GMG Radio: Jazz FM (UK)

-Jazz FM is, a contemporary jazz radio network, controlled by GMG radio from 2002 until April 2009, when Richard Wheatly brought over the operation.
+Jazz FM is a contemporary jazz radio network, controlled by GMG radio from 2002 until April 2009, when Richard Wheatly bought the station.

 Smooth Radio

 Smooth was an adult contemporary radio station that broadcast in five different areas, mainly in northern England, central Scotland and Wales, aimed at an audience 45 years old and over.

 Real Radio

 Real Radio was an adult contemporary radio station that broadcast in five different areas mainly in northern England, central Scotland and Wales, aimed at an audience 25–45 years old.

 Rock Radio

 Rock Radio was a classic rock station in Glasgow and Manchester.